New Rules for Visiting El Yunque National Forest

 El Yunque National Forest is the only tropical rain forest in the US National Forest System.
 This beautiful area is made up of about 29,000 acres full of breathtaking scenery, crystal clear rivers, waterfalls, viewing towers, trails, and peaks to explore year-round.
 While this large forest spreads through many towns on the eastern end of Puerto Rico, the main recreation areas are located along Road 191 on the north side of El Yunque.
 This area is referred to as the “La Mina Recreation Area” by the Forest Service.

 Though the hurricanes of 2017 severely damaged the forest and many of the trails, a good amount of progress had been made to repair and reopen the forest to visitors.
 But key trails, with large parking lots are still closed.
 And then in 2020, the Coronavirus pandemic hit and, out of health concerns, El Yunque National Forest was closed to the public.
 In an effort to re-open the forest, and yet keep the health and safety of the public and the employees a priority, and to have enough legal parking spots for all visitors, they have enacted new rules for visiting for forest’s main recreation areas.

 Controlled Access Areas on Road 191 on North Side of El Yunque

 The busiest parts of El Yunque National Forest are the trails and recreation areas on Road 191 on the North Side of El Yunque in the “La Mina Recreation Area”.
 Points of interest (that are currently open) in this area include La Coca Falls, La Coca Trail, Juan Diego Trail, Caimitillo Trail (partially open), Baño de Oro, Baño Grande, Mount Britton Tower & trail, Mount Britton spur, the upper part of El Yunque Trail, and the peak of El Yunque.

-All private vehicles that enter the N191 area on weekends will need a reservation ticket to enter the forest.
+All private vehicles that enter the N191 area will need a reservation ticket to enter the forest.
 Tickets are per vehicle, not per person.
 There are NO drive-up, on-site, nor first-come first-served ticket sales.
 You must pre-purchase your ticket via the web site or phone app.